kevinadityaikhsan/ecommerce-recommendation-system/readme.md

 The customer has previously purchased two products in the **baby** category.
 - Products with moderate description lengths (**740** and **1344 characters**).
 - Consistent photo count (**3 photos** for both products).
-- Lightweight items (**167 g** and **400 g**) with moderate volumes.
+- Lightweight products (**167 g** and **400 g**) with moderate volumes.

 **Recommended Products**

 The system recommended five new products in the **baby** category, which align with the customer’s preferences.
 - Products with detailed descriptions (ranging from **782 to 2440 characters**).
-- Varied photo counts (**1 to 4 photos**), including higher photo counts than previously purchased items.
+- Varied photo counts (**1 to 4 photos**), including higher photo counts than previously purchased products.
-- Lightweight items (weights between **250 g and 375 g**) and moderate to large volumes.
+- Lightweight products (weights between **250 g and 375 g**) and moderate to large volumes.

 The recommended products closely match the customer’s preference for the **baby** category, lightweight products, and moderate-to-detailed descriptions.
-The recommendation system effectively suggests items that complement the customer’s profile while introducing new options, such as varying photo counts and slightly different volumes.
+The recommendation system effectively suggests products that complement the customer’s profile while introducing new options, such as varying photo counts and slightly different volumes.

 #### **6.1.2.
 Quantitative Evaluation Metrics**